Noice75/Rage/README.md

 6) Try to run the program using F5 key
 7) You are all set to Run and Use the Engine

+# Dependency

+1) Python should be installed (version 3.6 +)
+2) Python should be set as environment variable in your computer (else python not found error occurs while running Setup.bat) If error occurs reffer [Here](https://www.javatpoint.com/how-to-set-python-path)
+3) Visual Studio 2019 or higher with C++

 # About Me

 I am a individual devloper supporting the development of Rage Engine